kenneth-liao/ai-launchpad-youtuber/README.md

 5. Generate a complete video plan (includes research, title, thumbnail, hook, and outline)

+    a.
 Plan a video about turning Claude Code into my personal assistant.

+    b.
+Help me plan my next youtube video about turning Claude Code into a Youtube content strategist using Claude Plugins.
+I want to give a brief intro to Claude plugins and then give a step by step walkthrough about how the plugin works to give viewers an idea of how they can build their own to solve complex, long-running problems.